graetz23/craftbeerpi3ArduinoTempProbes/README.md

 ![ArduinoTempProbes config menu](CBP3ATP_daylight.png)

 ### Trouble shooting
-_.. will be written / extended by reported of user problems._
+_.. will be written / extended by reported user problems._

 ### Remarks
 If you do not have _some_ NTC around, you can try this project even without, due to the fact that an _open_ analog input is _floating_; you will get random temperature values.